PaulaUzca/PaulaUzca/README.md

 # Hello World!
 **Welcome to my GitHub**!

-**My name is Paula and I'm into programming stuff 👩‍💻** Here's some facts about me:
+**My name is Paula and here are some things about me 👩‍💻**

-- 🤖 I'm currently learning Django
+- 🤖 Trying to figure out SpringBoot!
-- 🧨 I like JavaScript
+- 🧨 I think JavaScript is pretty cool
 - 🐊 I love animals
 - 🧠 I like making things pink
-- 🎥 I edit videos as a hobby
+- 🎥 I like editing videos
-- 💜 I'm always working on my personal blog [Wild Potro Code](http://wildpotrocode.com/ "Wild Potro Code")
+- 💜 You can check out my personal blog [Wild Potro Code](http://wildpotrocode.com/ "Wild Potro Code")